CartoDB/carto-selfhosted/README.md

 + WORKSPACE_POSTGRES_SSL_MODE=disable
 ```

-> :warning: In case you are connection to a Postgresql where the SSL certificate it's selfsigned or from a custom CA you will need to configure the `WORKSPACE_POSTGRES_SSL_CA`
+> :warning: In case you are connecting to a Postgresql where the SSL certificate it's selfsigned or from a custom CA you will need to configure the `WORKSPACE_POSTGRES_SSL_CA`

 1. Create a `certs` folder in the current directory (`carto-selfhosted`)
 2. Copy you CA `.crt` file inside `certs` folder.
 Rename the CA `.crt` file to `postgresql-ssl-ca.crt`